-Reopening Dates for Disney Resort Hotels in 2020
+Reopening Dates for Walt Disney World Resort Hotels

-Disney Vacation Club resorts at Walt Disney World and Disney's Fort Wilderness Resort & Campground began to reopen June 22.
+Disney Vacation Club resorts at Walt Disney World and Disney's Fort Wilderness Resort & Campground reopened June 22.
 Disney Vacation Club resorts at Vero Beach, Fla., and Hilton Head, S.C., reopened to members and guests June 15.